simonw/datasette/docs/publish.rst

 Publishing to Heroku
 --------------------

-To publish your data using [Heroku](https://heroku.com/), first create an account there and install and configure the `Heroku CLI tool <https://devcenter.heroku.com/articles/heroku-cli>`_.
+To publish your data using `Heroku <https://www.heroku.com/>`__, first create an account there and install and configure the `Heroku CLI tool <https://devcenter.heroku.com/articles/heroku-cli>`_.

 You can publish a database to Heroku using the following command::